Afghan Hound dog breed

 About the Afghan Hound

-The Afghan Hound is a very large hound dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Afghan Hound is manageable for most owners.
+The Afghan Hound is a large hound dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the Afghan Hound is manageable for most owners.
 Typically standing 24 to 26 inches tall at the shoulder and weighing 50 to 60 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Hound Dogs group, the Afghan Hound brings a distinct combination of traits that sets it apart.
 The Afghan Hound is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Afghan Hound loves being close to its people and forms strong bonds with every member of the household.